 St. Johns County Transit Survey – St. Johns County is hosting a survey through Sunday, February 14, to garner public feedback on the County's Transit Development Plan.
 The purpose of this survey is to identify public transportation needs and means of enhancing travel and access in St. Johns County.
 To complete a survey, please visit www.publicinput.com/sjtransitsurvey.
 For more information, please email email@example.com or call 904.209.0630.

 Boards and Committees Volunteer Opportunities – Current Board / Committee Vacancies

 Current FEMA Flood Insurance Rate Maps & Information – Flood Zone Viewer | NFIP Rating Insurance Discounts for Some SJC Property Owners

-County Commissioner Invitations – From time to time, the County Commissioners receive invitations to attend various events.
-On occasion, more than one County Commissioner may attend and participate at the event.
-For notices for the events, visit the Board of County Commissioner’s Invitations webpage
+County Commissioner Invitations –The County Commissioners receive invitations to attend various events and, n occasion, more than one Commissioner may attend and participate.
+For notices and more information, visit the BOCC’s Invitations webpage

 Projects, Advisories, Status Updates